abdullaxahmed/AI-Soft-Gripper-Stiffness-Control/README.md

 ### Experimental Setup

 The experimental platform includes a soft gripper mounted on a linear positioning system with a lead screw mechanism driven by stepper motors.
 The base and Z-axis stage are reinforced using aluminum extrusions and laser-cut acrylic to ensure mechanical stability and minimize sensor interference during testing.

-> *Designed for repeatable, stable trials during data collection and model validation.*
+The system designed for repeatable, stable trials during data collection and model validation.*

 <p align="center">
   <img src="images/Setup.PNG" width="700"/>